 Choose a smartphone for your kids

-Edited by Jonathan, Anonymous, Lynn, Maria and 5 others
+Edited by Jonathan, Lynn, Maria, sheryl hernandez and 4 others

 These days, before school Opening, if you ask your elementary level kid, your highschooler or your college-bound lad what they would want most, the answer would probably be a Smartphone.
 In years past, the brand of choice was the Apple iPhone.
 In recent times, it is a toss up between the iPhone and the emerging Samsung slew of Smartphone models.
 But do not discount the surprises that other brands will take form.
 Sony, Nokia, Blackberry, Huawei, ZTE, and Lenovo are due to jump on the bandwagon with a series of media events to introduce their Smartphones in the coming weeks.

 - 1 Here are the expected Smartphone news

 - 2 Questions to ask before buying your kid a smartphone

 - 3 Make the child or teenager understand the following things before buying the phone

 - 4 Things to do once the Smartphone is purchased